JOTF 2018 STATE POLICY AGENDA

+JOTF advocates for legislation and budget proposals that improve the economic opportunities of Maryland's low-skill, low-income workers and their families.
 Our advocacy work stems from a recognition that a healthy Maryland economy requires public policies that meet the workforce needs of employers and promote fair and equitable access to economic opportunities for low-income Marylanders.

-During the 2013 state legislative session, JOTF will support legislative and budget initiatives that promote education, training and employment advancement opportunities for low-wage, low-skill workers and job-seekers, the reentry of people with criminal records, workplace benefits, and best-practice hiring policies.
+During the 2018 state legislative session, JOTF will support the following legislative and budget initiatives that promote ACCESS to education, training and employment advancement opportunities for low-wage, low-skill workers and job-seekers, the successful reentry of workers with a criminal record, workplace benefits and supports, and best-practice hiring policies.

 Each year approximately 15,000 inmates return from prison to communities across Maryland.
 Their criminal record and low education levels are enormous barriers to mainstream employment.
 By adopting policies that will promote the long-term employment of former inmates, we can help ensure that these Marylanders find legitimate work, contribute to the economy, and turn their lives around.